Projective plane graphs and 3-rigidity: Contraction moves and (3,6)-sparsity.

 \subsection{(3,6)-sparse $\P$-graphs.}

-If $G=(V,E)$ is a graph then its \emph{freedom number} is defined to be $f(G)=3|V|-|E|$.
-A graph $G$ is \emph{$(3,6)$-sparse} if $f(G')\geq 6$ for any subgraph $G'$ with at least 3 vertices, and is \emph{$(3,6)$-tight} if it is $(3,6)$-sparse and $f(G)=6$.
-In particular a $(3,6)$-sparse graph is a simple graph, with no loop edges and no parallel edges.
+If $H=(V,E)$ is a graph then its \emph{freedom number} is defined to be $f(H)=3|V|-|E|$.
+Then $H$ is \emph{$(3,6)$-sparse} if $f(H')\geq 6$ for any subgraph $H'$ with at least 3 vertices, or an edge, and is \emph{$(3,6)$-tight} if it is $(3,6)$-sparse and $f(H)=6$.
+In particular a $(3,6)$-tight graph is a simple connected graph, with no loop edges and no parallel edges.
+We also consider the freedom number of a surface graph to be the freedom number of its underlying graph.

+Let us recall that a triangulated surface graph $G=(V,E,F)$ for the sphere $S^2$ is $(3,6)$-tight.
+Indeed, regard the associated graph $H$ as a planar graph and consider a reduction $H\to H'$ on deleting a single interior vertex and its incident edges and adding chordal edges to the new face to triangulate it.
+Then $3|V'|-|E'|=3|V|-|E|$ and by induction $3|V|-|E|$ agrees with the count for the triangle, and so $3|V|-|E|=6$.
+Similarly for any subgraph $H''$ of $H$ it follows that $3|V''|=|E''|\geq 6$.

+\begin{lemma} Let $G$ be a topologically contractible $(3,6)$-tight surface graph for $\P$ with more than three vertices.
+Then $G$ has a contractible $FF$ edge. \end{lemma}

+\begin{proof} It follows from the definition of topologically contractible that $G=(V,E,F)$ has a surface graph embedding in an open subdisc $\D$ of $\P$ and so each face of $G$ maps to a face of the embedding of $(V,E)$ in $\P$ that is contained in $\D$.
+Since $G$ is $(3,6)$ tight it follows from the previous discussion that the surface graph $G$ is a triangulated surface graph of a face graph $(B,\lambda)$ where $|\partial B|=3$ and $\lambda$ is trivial.

+The existence of a contractible $FF$ edge clearly holds when k=4.
+Assume then that such an edge exists whenever $4 \leq |V|\leq n$ and that $ |V(G)| =n +1$.
+Consider an interior (non boundary) edge of $G$, say $e =uv$, with associated edges $xu, xv$ and $yu, yv$ for its adjacent faces.
+If $e$ is not contractible then there is a nonfacial triangle in $G$ with edges $zu, zv, uv$.
+The subgraph consisting of the 3-cycle $zu, zv, uv$ and its interior determines a new face graph with triangle boundary with fewer vertices than $G$ and it contains at least 4 vertices, and so by the induction hypothesis $G$ contains a contractible interior edge. \end{proof}

-Let $B$ be a triangulated disc such that the boundary cycle $\partial B$ is of even length $2r$.
-With the pairing partition $\lambda$ of opposite edges, directed in cyclic order, the pair $(B,\lambda)$ is a face graph.
-If $S=B/\lambda$ is simple then $S$ is a triangulated surface graph for the real projective plane $\P$.
-Also we observe that the freedom number $f(B)$ is equal to $6+(2r-3)$.
-This follows since $B$ may be viewed as a triangulated sphere (which has freedom number $6$) with $2r-3$ edges removed.
+Assume now, as in the previous section, that $(B,\lambda)$ is a face graph for $\P$ with $\partial B$ a directed cycle graph of even length $2r, r \geq 2$, with $\lambda$ the set of paired opposite directed edges.
+If the identification graph of $B/\lambda$ is simple then $B/\lambda$ is a triangulated surface graph, $S$ say, for $\P$.
+The freedom number $f(B)$ is equal to $6+(2r-3)$, since $B$ may be viewed as a triangulated sphere (which has freedom number $6$) with $2r-3$ edges removed.
 Noting that $S$ is related to $B$ by the loss of $r$ vertices and $r$ edges it follows that